idanilt/ContentTest/README.md

 - Alternative
 - What happened?

+### Course format

+Lessons are written in Markdown format, with images and other resources stored in GitHub repository.

+See **lesson_format.md** on GutHub for a sample format of the lesson.

 ##### Lesson format

 -	Lesson name
 -	Lesson description
 - 	Lesson image
 -	Time to make
 -	Lesson Materials list
 	- Material name
 	- Material quantity
 -	Lesson steps list:
 	- Step number
 	- Step image
 	- Step text
 	- Step extras
 		- Extra text
 		- Extra image (optional)

 #### Github folder structure